ExamDay/l33t_h4x0r.exe/README.md

-# l33t_h4x0r.exe
-## "When a measure becomes a target, it ceases to be a good measure." - [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law)
+# l33t_h4x0r.exe<br>"When a measure becomes a target, it ceases to be a good measure." - [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law)
 l33t_h4xor.exe is a repository that exists for the sole purpose of flooding my github "contributions" history with many, MANY, delightful green boxes.